Tom1358/Become-a-Bell-Ringer-Website/README.md

 ## Design

 ### Colour Scheme
-* The two main colours used are grey and white.
+* The two main colours used are #230007 and #DDB967 (#7B3335 used as a darker shade of the second for hover effect on a button) .

 ### Typography
 * The Fira Sans font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Fira Sans is a clean font that is simple and easily legible, but also classy; this was chosen as it has a professional and minimalist feel, without feeling overly showy.